ttappr/Tarot-Flashcards/README.md

 or more of these Custom Element implementations.

-The `www` folder holds the code and assets that implement the application's features.
-The `platforms` is the build output folder where the WebPack bundle is placed along with other build assets.
+The `www` folder holds the code and assets that implement the application's features. `platforms` is the build output folder where the WebPack bundle is placed along with other build assets.
 The other folders and files at the same level are standard Node folders typical for most other Node toolchain based projects.